What makes Hurricane Ian so dangerous? NHC's Jamie Rhome explains - NewsBreak

 The U.S. death toll from Hurricane Ian is expected to rise as Florida authorities on Friday afternoon confirmed several drowning deaths and other fatalities.
 Nearly two dozen deaths had been reported across the state, three of which have been confirmed in Central Florida, officials said.
 A 72-year-old man in Deltona,...

+Hurricane Ian flooding: Photos, videos show extent of flooding, damage in Central Florida

+ORLANDO, Fla. - Hurricane Ian left many areas of Florida underwater after making landfall on Wednesday afternoon.
+The system – which reached Category 4 hurricane strengthen – is now a tropical storm but continued to drench Central Florida as it tracked across the state.
+Rescue efforts were underway...

-Hurricane Ian death toll in Florida uncertain as South Carolina braces for 2nd landfall
+LIVE UPDATES: Hurricane Ian death toll at least 7; 1 in Central Florida

-FORT MYERS, Fla. - Hurricane Ian left a path of destruction in southwest Florida, knocking out power to 2.5 million people and causing at least one confirmed death — although authorities feared the toll could be far higher as rescue efforts continued.
-A 72-year-old man was found dead early...

 click orlando